naashviller/sh21/README.md

 # sh21
-Here are my projects that I implemented at school21 (analog Ecole42)
+Here is some of my projects that I implemented at school21 (analog Ecole42)